 - Minimize vaccines

-- Feed a fresh, balanced whole food diet with supplements that support and boost his immune system
+- Feed a fresh, balanced whole food diet

-- Stop using heartworm medicines
+- Stop using heartworm drugs.

 Here are the two most effective natural treatment options for dog skin cancer.

 Neoplasene is a cream made from bloodroot extract.
 It works by causing apoptosis (cell death) in cancer cells.
 Once applied to the tumor, the tumor cells actually die and the tissue will eventually slough off.